 If you believe you have been exposed to asbestos, you may have options for compensation.
 Asbestos law experts can help you with your case by collecting evidence and investigating your background and work history.
-They may also find the manufacturers of asbestos-containing products.
-Asbestos law experts may recommend multiple compensation options based on your situation.
+They may also find the manufacturers of asbestos-containing products. workers compensation attorney atlanta ga may recommend multiple compensation options based on your situation.
 They can guide you through the process so you can make an informed decision about the next step.
 Read on to learn more about the different options available to you.

 Congress recently passed a new version of the TSCA asbestos law, granting the Environmental Protection Agency (EPA) the authority to ban all uses of the mineral, which is responsible for the occurrence of over 107,000 deaths annually.
 The new TSCA also gives the EPA the authority to make asbestos illegal, but critics are unsure whether this will happen anytime soon.
 It is important to note, however, that the TSCA asbestos law is still under review and may change as the chemical industry lobbys for its removal.